LukeShortCloud/simpler_things_rpg/simpler_things.md

 * A player tries to make an ambitious jump from one cliff to another.
 That player has a Bad Omen so the GM decides to make it harder for them and uses it to add an extra Expertise die against them.
 After this, the player gets a Good Omen they can use during the next game session.

 Turn Order:
-* PC 1 has ten points in Awareness and rolls a total of nine.
-Their Turn Order would be 9 (7 + (10 / 4)) .
-PC two has 2 points in Awareness and rolls a maximum of 12.
-Their Turn Order would be 12 (12 + (2 / 4)).
-PC 2 goes first.
-PC 1 goes after them.
+* PC 1 has ten points in Awareness and rolls an eleven from a 1d12.
+Their Turn Order would be 14 (11 + (10 / 3)) .
+PC 2 has two points in Awareness and rolls a maximum of 12 from a 1d12.
+Their Turn Order would be 12 (12 + (2 / 3)).
+PC 1 goes first.
+PC 2 goes after them.

 ## Items